Online Saturday Competition Draw System

 Any member who is unsuccessful in getting a place on the start sheet having entered the draw will be offered priority in the draw for the following week’s competition if he chooses to enter.
 This will apply strictly to those members who didn’t get a game, either directly in the draw or subsequently via the BRS system, and will not apply to anyone who did get a game.

 Consequently, if a member with priority enters the following competition as one of a group involving members without priority, then the member loses his priority and his group will take its chance in the draw with everyone else.
 Alternatively, he could elect to enter with other members who have priority that week and be more confident of getting a game.
-To enable members with priority to group together, if they so choose, the full list of those with priority will be published after each draw.
+To enable members with priority to group together, if they so choose, the full list of those with priority is available after each draw via the view tab at the top left of the draw screen.

 Feedback on the System